-Why Trump is irrelevant in shutdown talks
+Why Trump was irrelevant in shutdown talks

-Washington (CNN)The big story coming out of the first weekend of the 2018 government shutdown was this: Where is President Donald Trump?
+Washington (CNN)The big story coming out of the 2018 government shutdown was this: Where is President Donald Trump?

 Trump held no public events over the weekend, and while the White House insisted he was aggressively working the phones, it didn't appear as though the President -- the man who has touted himself as the greatest deal-maker in world history -- was making much of a difference.
+(Senate Minority Leader Chuck Schumer said Monday that he had not spoken with Trump since their meeting on Friday afternoon; he also called Trump "glaringly absent" in the negotiations.)

 "I just don't think it helps for him to be involved at all," Arizona Republican Sen. Jeff Flake said of Trump on Sunday night.
 "The White House really hasn't been involved from what I've seen."